 Liability of At-Fault Drivers Under the Influence of Marijuana

 Because Michigan is a no-fault state, many people assume there is no legal remedy if hit and injured by a reckless driver, like one under the influence of marijuana.
 That isn’t true.
 Lawsuits against the driver who was at fault are called third-party lawsuits in Michigan.
-In a third-party case, the injured person brings a claim against the driver who caused the accident seeking reimbursement for pain and suffering, and economic harms and losses if wage loss or household service loss are permanent or will continue more than 3 years after the accident (your own auto insurance pays a wage replacement benefit for up to 3 years).
+In a third-party case, the injured person brings a claim against the driver who caused the accident seeking reimbursement for pain and suffering, and economic harms and losses if wage loss or household service loss is permanent or will continue more than 3 years after the accident (your own auto insurance pays a wage replacement benefit for up to 3 years).
 Money is paid by the at-fault driver’s insurance company, so long as he or she has coverage.

 Just because you were hit by a person under the influence of marijuana, does not mean you automatically can sue them in a third-party auto case.
 Most people don’t qualify for a third-party claim unless the accident injuries are severe.
 Third-party claims reimburse pain and suffering, and excess economic harms and losses that continue beyond the 3 years and are not covered by your own insurance company.
 To get reimbursement for pain and suffering, the injured person must have a “serious impairment of a body function” or “severe disfigurement” caused by the accident.
-In simple terms, an injury so severe that it impairs your ability to lead a normal life or disfigures you.
+In simple terms, an injury is so severe that it impairs your ability to lead a normal life or disfigures you.

 There is no simple way to know if you have a third-party claim against an at-fault driver under the influence of marijuana because the answer depends on the unique facts of your claim.
 Our experienced legal and medical staff are always available to answer your questions and give you a free consultation.
 Call 800-272-4080.